The killer agile marketing plan every tech business needs

 2. Take your learnings

-Take the actual versus expected results from the previous sprint and review them in the context of your current challenges and opportunities.
+Take the actual versus expected results from the previous sprint and review them in the context of your current business challenges and opportunities.
 What is the market doing now?
 What can we learn from customer engagement in the last sprint?

 3. Agree on realistic goals